KonstantinaStrantzali/QuizNight-Game/README.md

 ### 1 Strategy Plane

 The creation of User Stories influenced the User Centered Design process, as many decisions were made regarding the game's layout, features and design.
-The main goal of the game app is to provide users with a fun and enjoyable game experience.
+The main goal of the game App is to provide users with a fun and enjoyable game experience.
 The target audience of the game are fan of quizzes of any adult age, who want to have fun playing an entertaining game while exercising their brain.

 The design of the site has been done in a classic quizzes format, with a simple display of questions and answers and vivid colors were chosen to satisfy the fun mood of the user.
 <br>